pimoroni/enviro/documentation/getting-started.md

 ### Upload destination

-Once Enviro is taking readings you'll want it to upload them to somewhere that you can view and analyse them.
+Once Enviro is taking readings you'll probably want it to upload them to somewhere that you can view and analyse them.
 We support a number of destinations for your data:

 - [**Adafruit IO**](#adafruit-io): A platform designed by our friends at Adafruit to store and display your data.
 - [**MQTT**](#mqtt): The most commonly used messaging protocol for the Internet of Things (IoT).